Hummingbird Sounds: Do Hummingbirds Sing?

-Listen carefully the next time you see a hummingbird and learn about the variety of hummingbird sounds.
+Listen carefully for a call or a song the next time you see a hummingbird.
+Learn all about the variety of hummingbird sounds.

 Question: Why does a hummingbird hum?
 Answer: Because it can’t remember the words!
 OK, that’s a pretty bad joke, but it addresses an interesting point.
 The humming for which hummingbirds are named isn’t a vocal sound, but one created by the rapid beating of their wings.
 This isn’t the only sound hummingbirds make.
 Let’s take a look at other hummingbird sounds you might hear.

 All hummingbirds make short, soft call notes.
 These are often useful for identifying species.
 In the West, for example, the soft teew of a black-chinned hummingbird is very different from the musical chip of a rufous hummingbird or the thin tic of a Costa’s hummingbird.